 How to heat a warehouse and what are the different warehouse heating solutions?

-There are two main ways to heat a warehouse – radiant heating and warm air heating.
+There are two main types of heating for a warehouse – radiant heating and warm air heating.
 Each has its pros and cons to consider.

 Warm air heating

-In this system, the air is warmed with a heater then pushed into space which warms it.
+In this system, the air is warmed with a heater then the air is distributed around the space and warms it.
 A heat exchanger is used to create the heated air and a fan to push it into space.
 This means the fans need to ensure an even distribution of warm air across the warehouse to have effective heating.

 There are a couple of options when it comes to how to power these systems including: